-When companies are not proactively informed of potential compliance exposures in their SAP environment, the receipt of an SAP audit notification can leave them paralyzed in fear due to the likelihood of unforecasted budgetary hits.
+When companies do not proactively manage potential compliance exposures in their SAP environment, the receipt of an SAP audit notification can leave them paralyzed and uncertain as it relates to the cost or options to address compliance.

-The following are some high-level recommendations to alleviate pressure, understand your baseline, and take an SAP audit head on.
+The following are some high-level recommendations to alleviate pressure, understand your baseline, and take a more proactive approach to responding to an SAP audit:

 A baseline assessment of your relationship will allow you to understand all aspects of your relationship with SAP, both good and bad.
-Ensure you are evaluating your:
+A comprehensive baseline assessment includes an evaluation of your:

-- Agreement – Review commercial terms allowing you to reduce or offset any potential compliance exposures
+- Agreement – Review commercial terms in your on-premise and cloud agreements allowing you to understand if there is flexibility to reduce or offset any potential compliance exposures.

 The results of your baseline assessment should go beyond informing your budget of a potential compliance exposure.
-The baseline assessment should allow you to develop your strategy from an informed perspective such that you can now take an offensive posture.
-When you make decisions for your strategy you should be able to do so from your deeper understanding of where the relationship stands and where it is advantageous for your company.
-For example, if SAP is auditing select engines in your environment and you are interested in a comprehensive audit (traditional and indirect access), you should know what your full potential compliance exposure looks like and the commercial terms that are at your disposal prior to putting them on the table.
+The baseline assessment should allow you to develop your strategy from an informed perspective such that you can now take an offensive posture with SAP to set the edge on the tone of the audit.
+When you make decisions for your strategy, you should be able to do so from your deeper understanding of where the relationship stands and where it is advantageous for your company.

-In our experience, alleviating pressure, understanding the baseline, and taking the audit head on through an informed strategy are keys to successfully reacting to SAP audit notifications and the audits that follow.
-To learn more about our SAP baseline assessment and negotiation services, take a tour of our SAP Indirect Access Resource Center or contact Carole Jacques or call 617-412-4313.
-As always, we welcome your comments.
+In our experience, alleviating pressure, understanding the baseline, and taking the audit head on through an informed strategy are keys to successfully reacting to an SAP audit notification and the audits that follow.
+This is even more important now that SAP has and will continue to take an aggressive stance to not only drive customers to S/4, but also to move them from their perpetual, on-premise license model to RISE.